nadaabdulkarem/Project1-Tic-Tac-Toe/README.md

 * CSS
 * JQuery

+## Aprouch
+1st: I srtart the game as one player with computer.
+2nd: add some AI for computer selection.
+3rd: add a two player option.
+4th: editing the game design.

+## Resource
+* W3School
+* stackoverflow
+* css-tricks

 ## Upcoming Features
 I would like to improve it much more in the AI part and make it online game.